adi2000jain/Character_Recoginition_using_ML/README.md

-# Character_Recoginition_using_ML
-Character Recognition Using Machine Learning
+# Character Recognition Using Machine Learning

-Abstract:
+## Abstract:
 In the modern world, data extraction from printed or written text from a scanned document or image file and then converting the text into a machine-readable form to be used for data processing like editing or searching has become essential.
 Advancements in such extraction is overwhelming.
 This work is an attempt for a way to detect the English letters using machine learning.
 Datasets contains (A-Z) handwritten English letter images in size 2828 pixels, each alphabet in the image is centre fitted to 2020 pixel box.
 Each image is stored as Gray-level.
 It contains 3,72,450 data entries.
 Kaggle link-https://www.kaggle.com/sachinpatel21/az-handwritten-alphabets-in-csv-format

-Keywords:
+## Keywords:
 Convolution Neural Network image classifications takes an input image, processes it, and categorizes it into several groups.
 An input image is seen by computers as an array of pixels, with the number of pixels varying depending on the image resolution.[4]
 Activation Functions in a neural network defines how the weighted sum of the input is transformed into an output from a node or nodes in a layer of the network.[5]

-Introduction:
+## Introduction:
 Over the past few years, there’s been an expansion in new research using neural networks to identify written text from a scanned document or image file.
 These models, mainly developed at tech giants like Google, can generate increasingly accurate results.
 CNN is one of the most common types of neural networks used to recognize and classify pictures.
 CNNs are commonly utilized in domains such as object detection, face recognition, and so on.
 Figure 1 precisely show the working of kernel in a Convolutional Layer.[17]
 CNN image classifications takes an input image, processes it, and categorizes it into several groups.
 An input image is seen by computers as an array of pixels, with the number of pixels varying depending on the image resolution.[4]
-<img width="159" alt="image" src="https://user-images.githubusercontent.com/43815354/137901840-b52d0dc9-4f4c-4007-babe-2ba3c808209a.png">

 Convolution Neural Network image classifications takes an input image, processes it, and categorizes it into several groups.
 An input image is seen by computers as an array of pixels, with the number of pixels varying depending on the image resolution.[4]

+<img width="159" alt="image" src="https://user-images.githubusercontent.com/43815354/137901840-b52d0dc9-4f4c-4007-babe-2ba3c808209a.png">

 Figure 1 Working of Kernel in a Convolution Layer

-Methodology:
+## Methodology:
 The main ambition of the project is to segregate and identify various English letters using techniques of machine learning in python.
 First, We proceeded with collection and preprocessing of a dataset that has some data that can be used for both visual and theoretical presentation.Thus, data set is preprocessed using various filters like Gaussian blur, Grayscale conversion etc .The dataset is then divided into categories mainly training (80%) and testing Dataset(20-30%).
 As the name suggests, the former dataset is used to train the model while the latter is used for model testing.The images are thresholded to keep the image smooth without any sort of hazy gray colors in the image that could lead to wrong predictions.
 The process is repeated until the end of the file and in case of presence of a shorter frame, same paddings are added to it.
 Maximum pooling, or max pooling, is a pooling operation that calculates the maximum, or largest, value in each patch of each feature map.
 This helps in down sampling of images and retaining the most important information.[6][7]

 <img width="277" alt="image" src="https://user-images.githubusercontent.com/43815354/137901895-78cc4199-19ed-4532-9e75-da4cbb283e00.png">

 Figure 3 Working of Max Pooling

 CNN is one of the most common types of neural networks used to recognize and classify pictures.
 CNNs are commonly utilized in domains such as object detection, face recognition, and so on.
 CNN image classifications take an input image, processes it, and categorizes it into several groups.
 An input image is seen by computers as an array of pixels, with the number of pixels varying depending on the image resolution.
 The code for the Convolution neural network is written in Python [9] using Keras [10] Package.
 As we add more convolutional layers, the accuracy tends to saturate and then degrades quickly.
 Features learned from one of the previous layers are stacked with a new layer.
 So as the layers increase, almost certainly new features can be learned due to residual features which are extending from layers before.

-Dataset:
+## Dataset:

 <img width="369" alt="image" src="https://user-images.githubusercontent.com/43815354/137901908-083da758-a388-400c-b6e8-d2f605eaf120.png">

-Architecture of CNN:
+# Architecture of CNN:
 As observed after every few stacked layers input of the primary layer gets added to the last layer.
 This enables features to be learned efficiently by deeper layers.
 A variety of operations can be performed on the two layers like addition, average, concatenation etc.[11]
 Properties of the Convolutional Layer:
 Additional details of the convolution layers are given in Table 1.